3.8.1. Road structures. Rules for drawing and adding attributes.

 - The shape of polygons should match that of the actual structure; diagrams are not allowed.

-- Draw and edit “Road structures” using the techniques described in section 2.7.3.
+- Items in the “Road construction” category are drawn and edited using the techniques described in Section 2.7.3.
 Simple polygonal items.

 The extent of this displacement (green arrows in drawing) may be significant enough to affect the position of the bridge road within the broader road network: